Bricklou/kubestro/docs/first-thoughs/README.md

 We can divide the project in 3 main parts:

-1. **Frontend**: The client sie of the project.
+1. **Frontend**: The client side of the project.
 This is the dashboard from where the users will be able to manage their game servers.
 The idea will be to take advantage of [Modules Federations](https://module-federation.io/) to create a micro-frontend architecture.

 2. **Core**: The core of the project.
 All the main logic will be located here.
    It will be responsible for managing the game servers, the users with